Power Rule Calculator

 1. Set up the problem.

-3. Substitute the given power into the formula.
+4. Substitute the exponent into the power rule.

 Formula: This is the power rule formula.